-A wide and varied Exhibition will be co-ordinated by the Conference Managers.
-Expressions of interest in participating in the Exhibition or Sponsoring the Conference are welcomed by the Conference Managers.
-If you are interested in participating as a sponsor or exhibitor, please contact Donna Clapham, Workz4U, on +64 9 917 3653 or email@example.com
+A wide and varied Exhibition will be co-ordinated by our Professional Conference Organisers.
+Expressions of interest in participating in the exhibition or sponsoring the Conference are welcomed.
+If you are interested please contact Donna Clapham, Workz4U Conference Management Ltd, on +64 21 325 133 or email@example.com

 Delegates are advised to book comprehensive travel and medical insurance and ensure that all possessions are adequately insured.
 The policy should include loss of fees/deposits through cancellation of your participation in the conference.
 The Conference Managers will not accept any responsibility for delegates failing to arrange insurance.

-The Organising Committee, including the Conference Managers, will not accept liability for damages of any nature sustained by participants or their accompanying persons or loss or damage to their personal property as a result of the meeting or related events.
-In the event of industrial disruption or other unforeseen circumstances, the Conference Managers accept no responsibility for loss of monies.
+Neither the Society or the Professional Conference Organisers, will accept liability for damages of any nature sustained by participants or their accompanying persons or loss or damage to their personal property as a result of the meeting or related events.
+In the event of any disruption or other unforeseen circumstances, the Professional Conference Managers accept no responsibility for loss of monies or property.

 All delegates will be given a name badge upon registration.
 This name badge is your official pass to all sessions, catering areas, the exhibition hall and any social functions.
 It is necessary for delegates to wear their name badge at all time when on-site.